Liuz-rui/liuzirui.github.io/_pages/about.md

 Education
 ======
-- 2019.09 ~ 2023.06 B.Sc. in Data Science and Big Data Technology, School of the Gifted Young, University of Science and Technology of China (USTC), China.
+- 2019.09 ~ 2023.06 B.Sc. in Data Science and Big Data Technology, **School of the Gifted Young**, University of Science and Technology of China (USTC), China.
 - 2023.09 ~ Present Ph.D.
 Candidate in Intelligent Science and Technology, School of Artificial Intelligence and Data Science, University of Science and Technology of China (USTC), China.

 Publications